schneik80/Fusion-Assembly-Tab/README.md

 ## How to install  with script

-Fownload the tabtoolbar folder and place in your fusion scripts folder.
+Download the tabtoolbar folder and place in your fusion scripts folder.

-Launch Fusion and open the Scripts and Add-ins manager.
-Button is on the Utilities tab of a design document.
+Launch Fusion and open the Scripts and Add-ins manager on the Utilities tab of a design document.

-Run the TabToolbar script and follow prompts.
+Run the "TabToolbar" script and follow prompts.

 ## Hown to install manualy